Ravindrasaragadam/SentimentStream/README.md

 # SentimentStream

 An Docker based apache airflow pipeline covering following use cases:
+Pipeline 1: Scrapes articles for HDFC and Tata Motors, performs sentiment analysis, and stores the results.
+Pipeline 2: Analyzes the MovieLens dataset (runs only if Pipeline 1 succeeds on the same day).

 The final data is stored in postgres DB.